 Southeastern D-STAR Weather Net

 The Southeastern Weather Net is focused on significant weather events in the southeastern area of the United States.
 This is an area that is frequented by hurricanes, tornadoes and other sever weather.
-The Net meets weekly on Sunday evenings at 9:00pm ET, 8:00pm CT on REF002A.
+The Net meets weekly on Sunday evenings at 9:00pm ET, 8:00pm CT on REF004A.

-If Reflector 002A is unavailable or out of service, all repeaters and users on Dongles and DVAPs should connect to REF004A.
+If Reflector 004A is unavailable or out of service, all repeaters and users on Dongles and DVAPs should connect to REF030A.
 Many repeaters are setup to automatically connect to REF002A just prior to net time.
-Users can check the REF002 Dashboard at http://ref002.dstargateway.org to see if your lcoal repeater is connected for the Net.
+Users can check the REF004 Dashboard at http://ref004.dstargateway.org to see if your local repeater is connected for the Net.

 When weather events do not exist, the Southeastern Weather Net focuses on training and creation of procedures for support of large scale events utilizing D-STAR as the communications medium.
 During non-emergency periods, the Net allows users to practice operation of a wide area directed net with linked repeaters.